erikpukinskis/prototype-narrative-editor/README.md

 narrative
 =========

-This is a web page.
-But it's a special one.
-It is a web page that describes, in complete detail, how it came to be.
+If you keep reading, this web page will explain exactly how it came to be.

 the server
 ----------